gordicaleksa/pytorch-GAT/README.md

 * Dump the final *.pth model into `models/binaries/`
 * Save metrics into `runs/`, just run `tensorboard --logdir=runs` from your Anaconda to visualize it
 * Periodically write some training metadata to the console

+Same goes for training on PPI just run `python training_script_ppi.py`.
+PPI is much more GPU-hungry so if you don't have a strong GPU with at least 8 GBs you'll need to add the `--force_cpu` flag to train GAT on CPU.
+You can alternatively try reducing the batch size to 1 or making the model slimmer.

 You can visualize the metrics during the training, by calling `tensorboard --logdir=runs` from your console and pasting the `http://localhost:6006/` URL into your browser: